 The final step in the appeals process is to file a lawsuit in U.S. district court.
 Your attorney will need to do a fair amount of preparation for your case to be heard by a judge.
 Judges at this level hear disability cases without juries and review cases for legal errors for the most part, although they may also review for factual issues as well.
 You do have a fair chance of winning in district court, but you must be prepared for the time and expense associated with going this route.
 Even if you win, it may take years until your case is heard and decided upon.

-To explore your possible appeals options, contact The Wilmer Law Firm for a free consultation.
+To explore your possible appeals options, contact Our Law Firm for a free consultation.